LemonAppDev/konsist-documentation/inspiration/snippets/general-snippets.md

 }
 ```

-## Snippet 6: Companion Objects Are Last Declarations In The Class
+##6: Companion Objects Are Last Declarations In The Class

 ```kotlin
 @Test